 The purpose of NIST SP 800-171 is, among other things, “to provide federal agencies with recommended security requirements for protecting the confidentiality of CUI when the CUI is resident in a nonfederal system and organization.”
 Generally, controlled unclassified information––CUI––is “information that requires safeguarding or dissemination controls pursuant to and consistent with law, regulations, and Government-wide policies[.]”
 Under Cyber DFARS, contractors must protect “covered defense information” (which includes both CUI and “controlled technical information”) residing on the contractor’s information systems by implementing NIST SP 800-171.

 The security requirements under NIST SP 800-171 are organized into “fourteen families,” including basic and derived requirements for each family.
-In total, the fourteen families provide 110 distinct security controls, which, typically, are tied to a contractor’s cybersecurity policies, processes, and technology configurations.
-While documenting compliance with all 110 cybersecurity controls in a system security plan (“SSP”) might seem daunting––and perhaps costly––savvy contractors will view Cyber DFARS compliance as an opportunity to gain a competitive advantage in DoD acquisitions.
+In total, the fourteen families provide 110 distinct security requirements, which, typically, are tied to a contractor’s cybersecurity policies, processes, and technology configurations.
+While documenting compliance with all 110 cybersecurity requirements in a system security plan (“SSP”) might seem daunting––and perhaps costly––savvy contractors will view Cyber DFARS compliance as an opportunity to gain a competitive advantage in DoD acquisitions.

 In late September, DoD issued a memorandum regarding the various ways that an agency may assess a contractor’s compliance with Cyber DFARS.
 Importantly, for contractors, the memorandum advises that “agencies may consider the contractor’s [SSP] and plans of action [POA] as critical inputs to an overall risk management decision . . . and whether or not it is advisable to pursue an agreement or contract with the nonfederal organization.”
 In one approach, the memo explains that agencies may use SSP’s and associated POA’s to establish “compliance with [Cyber DFARS] as a separate technical evaluation factor and notifying the offeror that its approach to providing adequate security will be evaluated in the source selection process.”
 While there are other methods outlined in the memo, DoD’s latitude concerning the treatment of a contractor’s compliance with Cyber DFARS is something that contractors must understand at the onset of the procurement process in order to be competitive.

-Complying with all 110 controls is no easy task.
+Complying with all 110 requirements is no easy task.
 But, the security of unclassified yet controlled, sensitive information remains one of DoD’s top priorities.
 While cybersecurity is paramount for DoD, the memorandum also seems to acknowledge that contractors may not, in some cases, be able to fully comply with Cyber DFARS by December 31, stating that contractors:

 [S]hould have a [SSP] in place, in addition to any associated [POA] to describe how and when any unimplemented security requirements will be met, how any planned mitigations will be implemented, and how and when they will correct deficiencies and reduce or eliminate vulnerabilities in the systems.